-Simply check the hookups in your laundry room.
-If you have a 110/115-volt electrical outlet (this is what every standard outlet looks like in your home) and a capped-off gas line nearby, you’re set up for a gas dryer.
-If you have a 240-volt electrical outlet, which is larger than a standard outlet and contains three or four holes, then you’re set up for electric.
+If you have a 110/115-volt electrical outlet (a standard home outlet) and a capped-off gas line nearby, you’re set up for a gas dryer.
+If you have a 240-volt electrical outlet, which is larger than a standard outlet and contains three or four holes, then you’re set up for an electric dryer.